 Retirement Homes in Ontario – Senior Living Options & Licensed Residences

-Ontario offers one of the most diverse selections of licensed retirement homes in Ontario, ranging from independent living communities to assisted-care residences.
-With access to healthcare, walkable neighbourhoods, public transit, and urban conveniences, Ontario is a top destination for seniors seeking safety, comfort, and an active lifestyle.
+Ontario has one of the most diverse selections of licensed retirement homes, ranging from independent living communities to assisted-care residences.
+With access to healthcare, walkable neighbourhoods, public transit, and urban conveniences, cities like Toronto, Ottawa, and Mississauga are popular destinations for seniors seeking safety, comfort, and an active lifestyle.

 Whether you’re searching for small-town charm or vibrant city living, Ontario retirement homes and senior living communities provide secure accommodations, wellness programs, dining services, and social activities designed to support healthy aging.
 Many residences also offer specialized care options, including memory support and mobility assistance.

-From major cities like Toronto, Ottawa, and Mississauga to smaller communities such as Burlington, Oakville, and Niagara Falls, Ontario provides a wide range of senior-friendly places to call home.
+From established suburban markets such as Burlington and Oakville to regional centres like Niagara Falls and Hamilton, Ontario provides a wide range of senior-friendly places to call home.
 Explore the listings below to compare retirement homes across the province.

 Find Retirement Homes Across Ontario